sorenlouv/freedom/README.md

 Find the service [here](http://freedom.konscript.com)

 ### Roadmap
- - Make a better UI
- - Show new pending events from "Close friends"
+ - Option to show all events (even unanswered) from specific friends/groups